csc-training/nomad-school-paphos/affinity/README.md

 2. Try to run code in serially and with a basic parallel configuration with the provided batch job scripts [job_affinity_serial.sh](job_affinity_serial.sh) and [job_affinity_parallel.sh](job_affinity_parallel.sh).
-You should see that code runs slower when using all the cores in the node due to dynamic scaling down of CPU clock frequencies.
+You should see that code runs slower when using all the cores in the node due to dynamic scaling of CPU clock frequencies.

 3. There are also batch job scripts ("bad" and "very bad") that on purpose mess up the